Oklahoma voter registration guide

 Check your Oklahoma voter registration status

-- If you can't remember if you're registered to vote, or you want to make sure your information is correct, you can check your Oklahoma registration using the Oklahoma voter registration lookup tool.
+- If you can't remember if you're registered to vote, or you want to make sure your information is correct, you can check your Oklahoma registration using the Oklahoma voter registration lookup site.

 - If you're not registered to vote, or you need to update your voter registration information, follow the instructions below.

 - be a citizen of the United States

 - be a resident of the State of Oklahoma

 - be 18 years old by Election Day